Namibia is no stranger to struggle.

 Jakob completed his undergraduate degree in accounting at the University of Namibia and obtained his Postgraduate Diploma in Accounting at Rhodes University.
 He also holds an MBA from the Gordon Institute of Business Science in South Africa.

-Bonita De Silva is an attorney, notary public, mediator, and the managing director of De Silva Incorporated.
-As the Chairperson of the National Art Gallery of Namibia’s Board of Trustees—a position she has held since 2014—Bonita brings considerable arts management experience to the Board.
+Bonita De Silva is a legal practitioner, notary public, mediator, and the managing director of De Silva Incorporated, a boutique Namibian law firm.
+She is also an advocate of the High Court of South Africa.
+As the former Chairperson of the National Art Gallery of Namibia’s Board of Trustees, Bonita brings considerable arts management experience to the Board.
 Doek’s niche focus on the literary arts presents her with a fresh challenge: turning a budding Namibian arts institution into a successful, stable, and sustainable art citizen.

 Bonita has served as a non-executive director of the Namibia Water Corporation, the Vice Chairperson of the Retirement Funds Institute of Namibia, and served as an independent trustee of two pension funds administered by Old Mutual Namibia: the Orion Pension & Provident Fund and the Protektor Preservation Fund.
 Her tenures on various auditing committees provide Doek with the skills it needs to be an accountable and responsible organisation.

 Bonita is the Icelandic Honorary Consul in Namibia and holds BComm Politics, Philosophy, Economics and LLB degrees from the University of Cape Town and an LLM from the University of California, Berkeley.